eatonphil/tinyprograms/README.md

 # Contributing an implementation

+A few rules:

-Do not copy any existing code.
+1. Do not copy any existing code.
 Write the program from scratch and keep it simple.
+2. Use existing implementations in this project as guidelines.
+Use the same or similar algorithms and data structures.
-Use existing implementations as guidelines.
-Avoid programming patterns and object-oriented design and functional programming for the sake of patterns and OOP and FP.
+3. Avoid programming patterns and object-oriented design and functional programming for the sake of patterns and OOP and FP.

-Avoid unnecessarily complex syntax, even if the complex syntax is more idiomatic in the language.
+4. Avoid unnecessarily complex syntax, even if the complex syntax is more idiomatic in the language.
 Just keep it simple.

+Ultimately, Phil is the BDFL and reserves the right to be picky. :)

 ## Call for languages

-Would be great to have ports for:

 * Ada
 * FreePascal